Infixo/WWR-UITweaks/README.md

 ### Floating windows
 - RouteUI.
+  - (0.5) Ability to change the assigned vehicle type.
+Only when the line is empty.
   - Extra info about the line.
 Quarterly throughput, number of vehicles, total distance.
   - Waiting passengers in each city and on the entire line.
   - City names are colores based on indirect capacity usage.